 What are the Benefits of Tahini?

-Tahini, a traditional flavor for our country; Also in Middle East, Far East and African countries
+Tahini is a traditional flavor for our country; Also in the Middle East, Far East, and African countries

 It is a traditional food item.
 Tahini is a very nutritious and satisfying food item with the vitamins and minerals it contains.
 This delicious product, which has a rich nutritional value, provides numerous benefits for the human body.
 We have compiled the contributions of tahini to human health for you.